 Born in Little Rock, AR.
 Greg has been drawn to music since he was old enough to crawl to the stereo, find a station he liked, and turn it up.
 It didn’t take long for him to raid his parents’ country collections, his older siblings’ rock & roll, and anything else he could get his hands on.
 After finding a niche in the Jr. high and high school band playing tuba (that's right, hold yourself back ladies) and sitting in with a few friends here and there in their garage bands, he made his first public appearance in a high school talent show with a punk rock band he formed just for the occasion.

 In the early 90's, when he and a couple of friends started kicking around the idea of playing again, Greg formed an acoustic band to work on his developing songwriting talent.
 After several years of playing together, he set out on his own as a singer/songwriter, which gave him the opportunity to sit in with many local musicians, drawing from their pool of talent.
-Enjoying a regular schedule of performing publicly, Greg ran into Steve, an old high school buddy who was playing banjo.
-After being introduced to Ben and Michael, the bug had bitten once again, and this time it was bluegrass!!!
+Enjoying a regular schedule of performing publicly, Greg ran into Steve Brauer, an old high school buddy who was playing banjo.
+After being introduced to the rest of the group, the bug had bitten once again, and this time it was bluegrass!!!

 banjo, guitar, vocals